For the benefit of the bees, we sell only natural bee hives.

 While we know the joy of eating honey and the good crunch of comb, what we really want from bees is to coexist with them, enjoying the chance to observe their fascinating lives.

-Most importantly, natural hives allow the bees to create comb the way that they would in the wild, with smaller cells that help protect against mites and other predators.
+We prefer natural hives because they allow bees to create comb the way that they would in the wild, with smaller cells that help protect against mites and other predators.

-Among the natural bee hives we like is the Warre hive, named for the French monk who popularized it in the late 19th century, calling it “the people’s hive.”
+Among the natural bee hives we carry is the Warre hive, named for the French monk who popularized it in the late 19th century, calling it “the people’s hive.”

 Warre designed the hive so that one could add an empty box to its bottom each spring and harvest the honey from a box on the top each autumn.